PrefectHQ/prefect-background-task-examples/tutorial/README.md

 You can see the task run in the UI (when the task run page is implemented - coming soon!).
 If you're using a self-hosted Prefect Server instance, you can also see the task runs in the database.

-If yo want to inspect the SQLite database, use your favorite interface.
+If you want to inspect the SQLite database, use your favorite interface.
-We show how to use *DB Browser for SQLite* below.
+We explain how to use *DB Browser for SQLite* below.

 Download it [here](https://sqlitebrowser.org/dl/), if needed.
 Install it and open it.